Some US Colleges Cancel, Postpone Graduation Over Virus

 “This diploma is not just for myself.
 It's for my family, it's for my parents,” Olgun said.
 “That ability to stand on that stage, to do that, is something I’ve been thinking of and dreaming of since I was a young girl.”

+Still, she feels conflicted about a possible cancellation.
+“On one hand I'm very sad, but I also acknowledge the seriousness of the situation and I'm trying to be rational and understanding about that," she said.

-Officials at Cornell University said they still hope to host their traditional ceremony but added that "it is unknown at this time whether that will be possible."
-Florida International University told students that events are "expected to proceed" but said officials are also working on "possible alternative plans."
+Officials at Cornell University said they still hope to host their traditional ceremony but warned that it's unknown whether that will be possible.
+Florida International University told students that events are expected to proceed but said officials are also working on “possible alternative plans.”

 The coronavirus has infected around 128,000 people worldwide and killed over 4,700.
 The death toll in the U.S. climbed to 39, with over 1,300 infections.